ImageMagick/Usage-Markdown/files/index.md

 The header ends in a line containing a single formfeed character.

 This header is itself a useful way of extracting basic image information in various image processing processing scripts.
-For example here are I use a GNU-sed command to list the "`miff:`" header up to the formfeed separator, showing all the attributes of the built-in "`rose:`" image.
+For example, here are I use a GNU-sed command to list the "`miff:`" header up to the formfeed separator, showing all the attributes of the built-in "`rose:`" image.

 ~~~{data-capture-out="write_miff_info.txt"}
 convert rose:   miff:-  | sed -n '/^\f$/q; p'